stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 2. I and R build the trustline transaction TA_i.
-3. I and R follow the [Update Process](#Update-Process), including the step to increment i, to build, sign, and exchange declaration and closing transactions that close the channel in the same state as the most recently asgreed state.
+3. I and R follow the [Update Process](#Update-Process), including the step to increment i, to build, sign, and exchange declaration and closing transactions that close the channel in the same state as the most recently agreed state.
+This step yields transactions D_i' and C_i' where i' = i+1.
 4. I and R sign and exchange signatures for trustline transaction TA_i.
 5. I or R submit TA_i.
 6. Wait for E's sequence number to be TA_i's.